g00dnatur3/http-rest-client/README.md

 RestClient.builder().httpClient(myClient).requestDecorator(myDecorator).build();

-I will also be added more examples in and tests...
+I will also be adding more examples in and tests...

 Cheers!